rkclark/ardoq-multi-bar-chart/README.md

 Notice how the fields are now listed on the x-axis and the components themselves are represented by the bars on the chart.
-Depending on the data in your model, this view might benefit from stacked mode, like this:
+Depending on the data in your model, this type of view might benefit from stacked mode, like this: